 Ultimate responsibility for financial reporting to shareholders rests with the Board of Directors.
-The Audit Committee of the Board of Directors, consisting of independent Directors, meets periodically with management and with the internal and external auditors to review the audit results, internal controls and accounting policies.
+The Audit Committee of the Board of Directors, consisting of independent Directors, meets periodically with management and with the internal and external auditors to review the audit results, internal controls and the selection and consistent application of appropriate accounting policies.
 Internal and external auditors have unlimited access to the Audit Committee.
 The Audit Committee meets separately with management and the external auditors to review the financial statements and other contents of the annual report and recommend approval by the Board of Directors.
 The Audit Committee also recommends the independent auditor for appointment by the shareholders.